Active inference lecture notes

 \(P(\texttt{jumps} \mid \texttt{frog})\) should be read as “the probability for observing jumping given that the animal is a frog”.

-This means that frogs are eight times more likely to jump within a two minute period than lizards.
-In other words: if there would be as many frogs as lizards in the garden, then, when the actor sees an animal jumping in the garden, they would believe it would be a frog eight times out of nine; for every eight jumping frogs there would be one jumping lizard.
+This means that frogs are eight times more likely to jump than lizards.
+In other words: if there would be as many frogs as lizards in the garden, then an animal jumping in the garden would be a frog eight times out of nine; for every eight jumping frogs there would be one jumping lizard.

-With three times as many lizards as frogs, the number of lizards jumping would go up a factor three meaning that when the actor sees an animal jumping in the garden, they would believe it is a frog only eight times out of eleven; for every eight jumping frogs there would be three jumping lizards.
+With three times as many lizards as frogs, the number of lizards jumping would go up a factor three meaning that a jumping animal would be a frog only eight times out of eleven; for every eight jumping frogs there would now be three jumping lizards.

 The actor saw the animal jump.
 The probabilities for the animal being a frog and a lizard are therefore given by the vector: